Package pygeodesy :: Module formy

 • lon2 - Longitude of the second point (degrees).

-• bearing2 - Bearing at the second point (compass degrees).
+• bearing2 - Bearing at the second point (compass degrees360).

 • datum - Optional datum (Datum) or ellipsoid (Ellipsoid, Ellipsoid2 or a_f2Tuple) or scalar earth radius (meter, same units as radius1 and radius2) or None.